 - DRS reviews the request and contacts the student regarding next steps.

-- Once a housing assignment is established, HFS connects with the student to scheduled a consult to discusses their needs and shares how to access UW Food Services safely on campus.
+- Once a housing assignment is established, HFS connects with the student to scheduled a consult.
+A consult is a meeting with UW Food Services to discuss needs, learn how to access and food and eat safely on campus.

 - For students starting in Autumn quarter these MRDR consult are typically scheduled starting in June and through August by UW Food Services Staff